Get Started With the Hazelcast CLC

 When you’re ready, combine the commands that you’ve learned about so far into a script and run them from the command line.

-The script first writes the currency data to a new map called currencydata on your development server, queries it and then switches to your production cluster to perform the same actions.
+The script writes the currency data to a new map called currencydata on a cluster and queries it.

 1. Copy the following commands into a script.